 I wish to be a part of that healing thread by offering creative work that invites a personal connection with nature.
 I believe these latest paintings are moving in that direction.
 I wanted to create something to highlight the way I experience the natural world as my teacher– to show the layers of meaning that I have gained through mindful attention and deepening connection.

 Anatomy of Resilience and Anatomy of Refuge are the first in a series I am calling The Anatomy of Life.
 They are invitations to explore the wise teachings of the natural world as an integral part of our community of learning and thriving.
 They are invitations to commune with nature as way of connecting through a shared language of what it means to be alive.
 They are invitations to reflect on your own experiences and learning with the natural world, to dig a bit deeper into those meaningful connections.
 They are inside views of that life-sustaining relationship.

 May these offerings be of benefit.
-Prints and cards can be found in my shop.
+Prints and cards can be found in my Mindfully Made Shop.